Falcon4real/First-Project---Personal-Portfolio-/README.md

 5. Select Save to begin the deployment process.
 6. Once deployment is complete, GitHub displays the URL for the live website in the Pages section.

-This is the live link t the webpage: https://falcon4real.github.io/First-Project---Personal-Portfolio-/
+This is the live link to the webpage: https://falcon4real.github.io/First-Project---Personal-Portfolio-/

 ## Credits:
 - In the development of this project, I referenced back to Love Running and Walk-Through Projects for guidance and inspiration.
 Any re-used sections from the projects are credited in the source code through the comments.